Constraining the formation of NGC1052-DF2 from its unusual globular cluster population

 \section{Acknowledgements}

-The authors would like to thank Pieter van Dokkum for helpful discussions about the manuscript.
+The authors would like to thank the anonymous referee for a critical and constructive review, and Pieter van Dokkum for helpful discussions about the manuscript.
 This work made use of the software packages {\sc numpy} \citep{numpy}, {\sc scipy} \citep{scipy}, and {\sc matplotlib} \citep{matplotlib}.
 STG, JMDK, BWK, and MRC gratefully acknowledge funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme via the ERC Starting Grant MUSTANG (grant agreement number 714907).
 JMDK gratefully acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through an Emmy Noether Research Group (grant number KR4801/1-1) and the DFG Sachbeihilfe (grant number KR4801/2-1).
 MRC is supported by a Fellowship from the International Max Planck Research School for Astronomy and Cosmic Physics at the University of Heidelberg (IMPRS-HD).